robomechanics/MiniRHex/Assembly/readme.md

  * 1 battery case part (17g each)(1 case) = 17g
  * 6 leg parts (2g each)(6 legs) = 12g

- The total amount adds to 117g.
+ The total amount adds to 117g, but will vary depending on your printing parameters.

- After printing, there are supports inside the servo sleeves, shaft-edge parts and shaft-mid parts.
-Ensure that you remove the supports inside the prints before moving on.
+ After printing, ensure that you remove the supports inside the prints before moving on.
+There will be support material in the shaft pieces, servo sleeves, and under the battery case.
 They should look like this:

  ![Shaft-mid](Images/final_mid.jpg)